cilium/cilium/Documentation/bpf.rst

       [...]

-By default, the ``bpf`` target uses the endianness of the CPU it compiles on, meaning, if the CPU's endianness is little endian, the program is represented in little endian format as well, and if the CPU's endianness is big endian, the program is represented in big endian.
+By default, the ``bpf`` target uses the endianness of the CPU it compiles on, meaning that if the CPU's endianness is little endian, the program is represented in little endian format as well, and if the CPU's endianness is big endian, the program is represented in big endian.
 This also matches the runtime behavior of BPF, which is generic and uses the CPU's endianness it runs on in order to not disadvantage architectures in any of the format.

-For cross-compilation, the two targets ``bpfeb`` and ``bpfel`` were introduced, such that BPF programs can be compiled on a node running in one endianness (f.e., little endian on x86) and run on a node in another endianness format (f.e., big endian on arm).
+For cross-compilation, the two targets ``bpfeb`` and ``bpfel`` were introduced, thanks to that BPF programs can be compiled on a node running in one endianness (e.g. little endian on x86) and run on a node in another endianness format (e.g. big endian on arm).
 Note that the front end (clang) needs to run in the target endianness as well.

 Using ``bpf`` as a target is the preferred way in situations where no mixture of endianness applies.
-For example, compilation on x86 results in the same output for the targets ``bpf`` and ``bpfel`` due to being little endian, therefore scripts triggering a compilation also do not have to be endian aware.
+For example, compilation on ``x86_64`` results in the same output for the targets ``bpf`` and ``bpfel`` due to being little endian, therefore scripts triggering a compilation also do not have to be endian aware.

-A minimal, stand-alone XDP drop program might look like the following (``xdp.c``):
+A minimal, stand-alone XDP drop program might look like the following example (``xdp.c``):

 ::